-David Contis, 59, has been a director of the Company since February 2009.
 Mr. Contis has been a principal of Agora Advisors, Inc., which provides consulting services to domestic and international real estate and retail companies, since May 2017.
-Mr. Contis was president - mall platform and senior executive vice president of Simon Properties Group, Inc., a publicly-traded retail REIT, from May 2011 to May 2017.
+Mr. Contis was president - mall platform and senior executive vice president of Simon Properties Group, Inc., a publicly traded retail REIT, from May 2011 to May 2017.
 Mr. Contis was president of real estate for EGI from November 2006 to May 2011.
-He was executive vice president and chief operating officer of The Macerich Company, a publicly-traded shopping center REIT, from May 1997 to October 2006.
+He was executive vice president and chief operating officer of The Macerich Company, a publicly traded shopping center REIT, from May 1997 to October 2006.
 Mr. Contis was employed in various capacities by affiliates of EGI from 1980 to 1997, including as vice chairman, executive vice president and chief operating officer of Equity Properties & Development L.P., from 1992 to 1997.
 He served on the board of directors of BRMalls, Brazil's largest shopping center company from 2008 to 2011.
 Mr. Contis was a director and served as a member of the board of directors, compensation committee and audit committee of Dundee Realty Corp., a Canadian-based real estate company, from 1997 to 2003.
-In addition, he was a trustee of the International Council of Shopping Centers.
+He is a senior managing director of Chai Trust.